siqbal181/databases-2/06_designing_schema_two_tables/blog_recipe.md

 Comment -> many to one -> Post

 -> Therefore, the foreign key is on the posts table. - 'comment_id'

+-- WHICHEVER ONE IS ON THE ONE SIDE HAS THE ID (POST ID)
 ```

 ## 4. Write the SQL.